 The mobility aid is applied for as research costs related to the implementation of the research plan.
 The aid is applied for in accordance with the practices of the site of research.
+In order to obtain further information, you should contact the personnel and financial administration of the site of research.

 In the online services, the aid is applied for on the tab 'Funding for the project' under 'Travel expenses'.
 The mobility aid must be justified.
-Read more about the mobility aid.
+Read more about the mobility aid in the funding terms and conditions.